open-contracting/standard/standard/docs/en/schema/identifiers.md

 Local lists may commonly need to be used for identifying public bodies, as in many countries there is no official list of public agencies.

-At present, the OCDS standard defers to the organisation list prefixes provided by the [IATI Organisation Registration Agency codelist](http://iatistandard.org/codelists/OrganisationRegistrationAgency/).
-If you require codes to be added to this list, please contact the Open Contracting Data Standard support and they will work to achieve this.
+At present, the OCDS standard defers to the organisation list prefixes provided by the [IATI Organisation Registration Agency codelist](http://iatistandard.org/codelists/OrganisationRegistrationAgency/) which cover a wide range of organization types.
+If you require codes to be added to this list, please contact the [Open Contracting Data Standard helpdesk](../support/index.md) and they will work to achieve this.

 ## Release ID